“The media . . . tend to ignore broad social and economic policy issues because their complexity makes it difficult to simplify and dramatize them.”

 —William Hudson (1)

 The mass media is a truly remarkable thing.
 It provides us with information and images that range from the ridiculous to the sublime.
 It is also a far larger beast than we’re prepared to deal with here.
 For the most part, we’ll ignore the entertainment side of the mass media, even though we’ll keep in the back of our minds the fact that media designed to entertain also has political ramifications.
 Indeed, the entertainment industry can be overtly political while also covertly reinforcing or challenging established social and political norms and myths.
 For this part of the course, we’re going to concentrate on the link between people, politics, and the news media.
 We’ll use the term media to refer to mass communication’s whole range, involving newspapers, books, radio, television, movies, recorded music, and the internet.
-And we’ll use the term news media to refer to mass communication’s subset news forms, which impart useful information that citizens need in a democratic republic.
+And we’ll use the term news media to refer to that subset of mass communication that imparts useful information that citizens need in a democratic republic.

 A Quick History of the Media in American Politics

-In 1798, Congress passed, and President Adams signed the Sedition Act, generally considered to be one of the greatest threats to a free press in the United States free press.
+In 1798, Congress passed and President Adams signed the Sedition Act, generally considered to be one of the greatest threats to a free press in the United States.
 This was basically a case of Federalist politicians attempting to stifle the voices of opposition newspapers.
 Here’s the meat of the legislation:

 That if any person shall write, print, utter or publish…or shall knowingly assist or aid in writing, printing, uttering, or publishing any false scandalous and malicious writing or writings against the government of the United States, or either house of Congress of the United States, or the President of the United States, with intent to defame the said government, or to bring them…into contempt or disrepute; or to excite against them…the hatred of the good people of the United States, or to stir up sedition within the United States, or to excite any unlawful combinations therein, for opposing or resisting any law of the United States…then such person, being thereof convicted before any court of the United States having jurisdiction thereof, shall be punished by a fine not exceeding two thousand dollars, and by imprisonment not exceeding two years.
 (4)